 No. The basic $2,500 of the AWIB scholarship award is not need-based.
 Thus, it is a set amount regardless.
 However, applicants must disclose the amount of finanical aid they receive as a part of the application process for the AWIB scholarship.
 If the AWIB scholarship affects the financial aid package that you receive at your college, please be advised that we will not, under any circumstance, issue scholarship checks to the award winner's college.

 - How can I be eligible for the additional $2,500 need-based scholarship?

-To be eligible, you must submit a copy of the most current FAFSA form AND the Financial Aid Award Notice from your institution for the 2014-2015 academic year with your application.
+To be eligible, you must submit a copy of the most current FAFSA form AND the Financial Aid Award Notice from your institution for the 2015-2016 academic year with your application.
 However, if funding for a given year is below our goal, this additional amount may not be awarded.

 - If I am awarded the AWIB Scholarship, am I required to submit proof of the award to my Financial Aid Office?

 Yes, if you receive Financial Aid.
 If chosen to be a scholarship recipient, it would be your responsibility to report any external education scholarships that you receive to your school's Financial Aid Office.
-You must also provide proof that you informed your Financial Aid Office of the receipt of the AWIB scholarship.
+You must also provide proof that your Financial Aid Office is aware of the receipt of the AWIB scholarship.
 If such proof is not provided, AWIB may rescind the award or, if the scholarship has already been given, we will notify the appropriate parties.

 - Who is the scholarship award check made out to?